France-Travail/benchmark_llm_serving/README.md

  - `max-duration-speed-generation` : The max duration (in seconds) for the execution of an individual script benchmarking the speed generation ( default `900`).
 It is also the max duration permitted for the launch of all the scripts benchmarking the speed generation for a given couple of input length/output length.
  - `min-duration-speed-generation` : For each individual script benchmarking the speed generation, if this min duration (in seconds) is reached and the target-queries-nb is also reached, the script will end (default `60`)
  - `target-queries-nb-speed-generation` : For each individual script benchmarking the speed generation, if this target-queries-nb is reached and the min-duration is also reached, the script will end (default `100`)
+ - `min-number-of-valid-queries`: The minimal number of valid queries that should be present in a file to be considered for graph drawing (default `50`)
  - `backend` : For now, only happy_vllm is supported.
  - `completions-endpoint` : The endpoint for completions (default `/v1/completions`)
  - `metrics-endpoint` : The endpoint for the metrics (default `/metrics/`)